Maori cultural beliefs

 Māori religion

 Maraes, (communal plaza areas where the Maori people meet), provide a focus for social, cultural and spiritual life within the Maori community.History of Maori Arts and Crafts.It serves as a meeting place for cultural or official events.
 In its original form, the roading project would have encroached on a swamp which is the home of a one-eyed taniwha, Karutahi.
 These conflicts were most often over territory.Māori culture ( Māori: Māoritanga) is the customs, cultural practices, and beliefs of the indigenous Māori people of New Zealand.The story demonstrates the Māori belief in the interconnectedness of all things, both earthly and celestial, and emphasizes the importance of understanding and respecting these connections.Kia Ora!
 Welcome to the next part of our cultural series, looking at the indigenous people of Aotearoa, the Māori.
 Maori cultureIt forms a distinctive part of New Zealand culture and is recognized worldwide.
-In the past, the Maori built canoes (Waka) for fishing and traveling.
+Unveil the ancient wisdom and cultural beliefs that shape this narrative, immersing yourself in a journey through time and space.
 Maori carving is also a way of connecting with the .
 First came Te Kore (the void), then Te Pō (the night) and then Te Ao Mārama (the world of light).

 Māori Values